What Is MBA Accreditation?

 Specialized and programmatic accreditation evaluates particular schools or departments within a broader institution of higher learning.
 For example, a university's business school may hold programmatic accreditation in addition to the institutional accreditation the university holds.

-There are three top accrediting agencies for MBA programs: the Association to Advance Collegiate Schools of Business (AACSB), the Accreditation Council for Business Schools and Programs (ACBSP), and the International Accreditation Council for Business Education (IACBE).
+There are three top accrediting agencies for MBA programs: the AACSB, the Accreditation Council for Business Schools and Programs (ACBSP), and the International Accreditation Council for Business Education (IACBE).

 The Accreditation Process